Health & Wellness

 Q: What are the expectations for families and staff outside of school in terms of ensuring – as much as possible – that their practices of mask use, social distancing, etc., helps keep the TLS community safe?

 A: TLS is fortunate to be a small community committed to the lives of children and the celebration of childhood.
 Our plan requires that families use evidence-based practices regarding vaccination, when to wear masks and how to avoid high-risk activities that have the potential of exposing your child – and in turn, the TLS community – to COVID-19 and its variants.
 We expect adults to be responsible and communicative about any possible exposures or illness.
 Dr. Jeff Duchin of King County Public Health reminds us, “Every part of our society is connected when it comes to COVID-19.”

 Q: Will my child still learn and have fun when there are all these new rules and safety protocols everyone has to follow?

-A: YES!
-We are confident that students will quickly adjust to these new safety guidelines.
-We will teach them in ways that are gentle, fun and age-appropriate, and explain safety protocols in words and stories that are empowering rather than anxiety or fear producing.
-Children are resilient; their intrinsic drive to learn and play, combined with their intrinsic curiosity will outweigh the discomfort or hassle of following these guidelines, especially since it is a challenge that is shared by all.
-Our teachers and staff will do everything we can to make these procedures as comfortable as possible by building it into our routines and putting a smile on our faces when going through them together.
-We are so excited to have children back on campus!
+A: Our experience from 2020-2021 school year shows us that students quickly adjust to these safety guidelines.
+We teach them in ways that are gentle, fun and age-appropriate, explaining safety protocols in words and stories that are empowering rather than anxiety or fear producing.
+Children are resilient; their intrinsic drive to learn and play, combined with their innate curiosity, outweighs the discomfort or hassle of following these guidelines.
+These adjustments will be made easier to adopt by the fact that they will be shared by all.
+Our teachers and staff will do everything we can to make these procedures as comfortable as possible by building it into our routines and staying positive.